-A CNN takes as input an image and outputs a vector of size C corresponding to the number of labels existing in the data set.
-Then, a CNN predicts the label of a given image by selecting the highest probability in the output vector.
+A CNN takes as input an image and outputs a vector of size ${\cal C}$ corresponding to the number of labels existing in the data set.
+Then, the prediction of the CNN for a given image corresponds to the class with the highest probability in the output vector.